antoinech13/Steroid/README.md

 **First step:**

-The first thing to use photometry is to import it:
+The first step to using photometry is to import it:

     from photometry import Photometry

-*Photometry* object constructor take, as an optional parameter, an object *Detector*.
+The *Photometry* object constructor takes, as an optional parameter, an object *Detector*.

-If the photometry was not yet done, then the users need to provide an object *Detector*.
-It is therefore important to include it:
+If the photometry has not been performed yet, users need to provide a *Detector* object.
+Therefore, it is important to include it:

     from detector import Detector

 **Second step:**

-The next step is to build an object *Detector* (constructor is describ in the [Detector](#detector) section).
-To do this, we will use glob
+The next step is to build a *Detector* object (constructor is described in the [Detector](#detector) section).
+To do this, we will use `glob`.

      import glob

-an exemple of a piece of code that can be use to build an object *Detector*:
+An example of a piece of code that can be used to build a *Detector* object:
   ~~~

 #-----------set up all list of path for the raw data and bias, dark and flat data--------------